-The religions practised in Hawaii are as diverse as its multitude of races.
-Most locals are Christians; other religions include Buddhism, Judaism, Islam, Hinduism, Sikhism and Daoism, amongst others.
-Ancient Hawaiian religions are also practised in many heiaus (temples) all over the Islands.
+The religions practiced in Hawaii are as diverse as its multitude of races.
+Most locals are Christians; other religions include Buddhism, Judaism, Islam, Hinduism, Sikhism, and Daoism, amongst others.
+Ancient Hawaiian religions are also practiced in many heiaus (temples) all over the Islands.
 An example is Ho’oponopono, an ancient healing philosophy of forgiveness and reconciliation with prayer.

 Due to Native Hawaiians and the large Asian population, cultural differences exist between Hawaiian and general American etiquette.
 For instance, you must remove your footwear prior to entering an islander’s home, just like in many parts of Asia.
 People display a strong connection to nature, often attributing spiritual qualities to the land – as observed in the urban legend that removing volcanic rock from Mauna Loa or Kilauea will anger the goddess Pele and cause misfortune to befall the offender.
 In any case, taking rocks, plants or other natural “souvenirs” from national parks and reserves is illegal.

-With the largest population of lesbian, gay, bisexual and transgender adults in the country, Hawaii is the 15thstate to legalise same-sex marriages.
+With the largest population of lesbian, gay, bisexual and transgender adults in the country, Hawaii is the 15thstate to legalize same-sex marriages.

 Going To Hawaii